FlamegamerEXT/Advent-of-Code-2021/README.md

 puzzle inputs, which need to be saved as .txt files Once this has been done, the programs will be able to give an output for your personal inputs.
+All of the programs are run on the BlueJ IDE.

 SKILLS: Each of the puzzles demonstrates the following skills:
  - All Days: Reading Files using Scanners, Strings, booleans and ints,